To support his large family during the Great Depression, W.W. Estes of Chase City, Va., started to haul farm supplies in 1931 with a used Chevy truck.

 The trucking business supplemented his farming income, and in 1938 Estes opened the first two branches of Estes Express Lines in Richmond and Norfolk, Va.

-He needed a loan to buy more trucks, and as the story goes, a banker told Estes he could get the loan if he choose between farming and trucking.
+He needed a loan to buy more trucks, and as the story goes, a banker told Estes he could get the loan if he chose between farming and trucking.
 “You can’t do both.”

 Estes pulled out a coin from his pocket.
 If the coin toss was heads he would be a trucker, and with tails, a farmer.
 As fate would have it, the toss was heads.